Zipmatch/zipmatch-content/README.md

 It MUST NOT be supplied in any environment where REAL AWS S3 is being used.

 ### Configuring the docker container

+**N.B.
+Make sure you edit ./docker-config/entrypoint.sh to have a sane default for S3 Bucket!**

 **PORT**
 The port to listen on.
 Default `5004`.